jonathaneunice/jonathans-python/README.md

 *Libraries for data analyzing.*

 * [NumPy](http://www.numpy.org/) - Essential library for optimized math in Python.
 API occasionally undisciplined in a way more often seen in PHP and C, but its results are exceptional.
 * [Pandas](http://pandas.pydata.org/) - Pandas' Series and DataFrames data structures add sophisticated indices, file I/O, and query and manipulation methods atop NumPy arrays.
 Like a spreadsheet in Python code.
-Steepish learning curve, but *so* worth it.
+Steep-ish learning curve, but *so* worth it.
-* [Pandas](http://pandas.pydata.org/) - Pandas' Series and DataFrames data structures add sophisticated indices, file I/O, and query and manipulation methods atop NumPy arrays.
-Like a spreadsheet in Python code.
-Steepish learning curve, but *so* worth it.

 ## Data Visualization